 If they don’t respond immediately, don’t panic.
 Consider nudging them with a few endorsements, but be ready to move on to a new LinkedIn connection with a great recommendation if it doesn’t work out.

-Highlight Your Accomplishments: Honors & Awards, Projects, Publications, Language
+Step 9: Highlight your accomplishments: Honors & Awards, Projects, Publications, Language

 This section can either make you look like the rockstar you are… or it can make you look like a total jerk.
 There’s an art to talking about your accomplishments, and when you’re in sales this becomes crucial.